odea-project/qAlgorithms/README.md

 ### Linux / Mac
 Currently, no Linux releases are provided.
-We recommend you to clone the repository and compile from source using cmake and GCC.
+We recommend you to clone the repository and compile from source using CMake and GCC.

+We require CMake 3.25 or later and GCC 14 or later.

 On linux, you can use special characters like "µ" in filenames, provided your terminal supports them.
 We use the [std::filesystem library](https://en.cppreference.com/w/cpp/filesystem), so you are limited by that.